 Vascular endothelial cells (and stored in Weibel-Palade bodies)

 Megakaryocytes and so it is present on platelets

 Produced as large multimers that are then degraded by ADAMTS13

-- Carrier protein for FVIII, prevent FVIII degradation in plasma
+Carrier protein for FVIII —> prolongs FVIII half-life by preventing degradation in plasma

 VWF levels are a guide only and not a strict reference for diagnosis

 Normal Range VWF Antigen: